Updated: July 2, 2022

 All of the doctors on Acne.ca are board-certified dermatologists, the authentic skin care experts.

 The doctor will review your information and will create a treatment plan that is individualized for you.
-Prescriptions (oral medications and topical creams) are often but not invariably required for treating acne.
+Prescriptions (oral medications and topical creams) are often but not invariably required for treating acne and other skin conditions.
 You can indicate medications that your do not want to take.
 An option for non-prescription general skin care advice is also available.
-Accutane is not available through Acne.ca.

 The initial prescription is ordinarily between two and four months and refills can be added on if it is deemed necessary.

 To submit a follow-up consultation, you will need to upload new photos of your skin and answer a few questions about your experiences with the medications and non-prescription creams, lotions et cetera that you have been using.
-Your dermatologist will perform a new examination and either refill your prescription or modify treatment plan if he or she decides that you would benefit from a approach.
-A follow-up also costs $69.
+Your dermatologist will perform a new examination and either refill your prescription or modify your treatment plan if he or she decides that you would benefit from a approach.
+A follow-up consultation is the same price as a normal consult.

 On occasion, this is a necessity.
 Not all treatment protocols work all of the time of course.
 Occasionally, patients may require Accutane, chemical peels, and/or laser therapy.
 Cortisone injections are often necessary for inflamed acne cysts.
 These situations cannot be handled over the internet.
 However, the Acne.ca team can co-ordinate an appropriate referral.